WaFd, Inc. research snapshot

 ai Confidence

-High for reported financials, balance sheet data, capital ratios, management history, price, valuation math, and quarterly trends.
-Medium for forward returns because the mortgage exit, CRE credit outcomes, deposit competition, and western-state economic conditions add material uncertainty.
+High for reported financials, balance sheet data, capital ratios, management history, price, valuation math, quarterly trends, and the Q3 fiscal 2026 results.
+Medium for forward returns because credit outcomes, the C&I pivot execution, deposit competition, and the interest rate path add material uncertainty.

 investment Certainty